Carlton leads UConn to 80-55 win over Miami in Charleston

-CHARLESTON, S.C.
-(AP) — Josh Carlton had 16 points, James Bouknight 13 and UConn bounced back from its double overtime loss to No. 18 Xavier to take third place at the Charleston Classic with a 80-55 victory over Miami on Sunday.
+The Huskies capped a week that started last Sunday with a win over then-15th-ranked Florida and continued here with two more wins and that oh-so-close defeat to Xavier.

+“I don’t think anyone’s had a week like us in college basketball” this season, Hurley said.

-The Huskies (4-2) were seconds away from upsetting the Musketeers on Friday night before falling 75-74.
-There was no hangover from that oh-so-close effort as UConn used strong shooting and active defense to top the Hurricanes (4-3) in the first meeting between the former Big East rivals in 11 years.
+The Huskies might have a few more surprises ahead after handily topping the Hurricanes (4-3) in the first meeting between the former Big East Conference rivals in 11 years.

 The Huskies’ youth was on full display, led by Bouknight, the highly regarded freshman who made his debut this week in Charleston after missing his team’s first three games with legal problems.

-Bouknight, the 6-foot-4 guard form Brooklyn, New York, led UConn with 19 points against Xavier and continued his solid play in this one.
+Bouknight, the 6-foot-4 guard from Brooklyn, New York, led UConn with 19 points against Xavier and continued his solid play in this one.
 He made six of seven field goals and added three rebounds, two assists and a steal — all off the bench.

-Another freshman, 6-9 Akok Akok, had seven boards and six of his team’s nine blocked shots.
+Another freshman, 6-9 Akok, had seven boards and six of his team’s nine blocked shots.

-UConn broke on top in the final six minutes of the opening half, surging with a 14-5 run where it made seven of its final eight shots.
-Tyler Polley got it started and Akok Akok finished off an alley-oop pass from Alterique Gilbert that was so well executed that Huskies coach Danny Hurley gave his point guard a bear hug at the following time out.

-Bouknight had two of UConn’s final three baskets, including a slicing drive to the hoop with 2.2 seconds left for a 36-27 lead.

 Miami dropped its second straight after an opening win Thursday against Missouri State.
 The Hurricanes fell to state rival Florida on Friday.